ubsuny/CompPhys/qiskit/README.md

 3. To the right of "Codespaces secrets", click New secret.

-4. Under "Name," type a name for your secret, use *IBMquantum*.
+4. Under "Name," type a name for your secret, use *IBMQUANTUM*.

 5. Under "Value", copy the API key from your IBM quantum profile.